paulhibbitts/test-docsify-this/docs/README.md

 ## Examples of Usage

 **Single Page Examples**
-For example, to render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page the URL would be:
+For example, to render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page the URL parameter **basePath** is required and the complete URL would be:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main

-To render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page with a table of contents the URL would be:
+To render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page with a table of contents the URL parameter **basePath** is required along with the URL parameter **toc**, and the complete URL would be:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&toc=true

 To render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page with a table of contents and an "Edit this Page" link the URL would be: